Avena strigosa

 Avena strigosa (also called lopsided oat, bristle oat or black oat; syn.
 Avena hispanica Ard.) is a species of grass native to Europe.
-It has edible seeds and is often cultivated as animal feed in southern Brazil.
+It has edible seeds and is often cultivated as animal feed in Portugal and Brazil.
+It is the only 14-chromosome species of the seven in existence that is grown for profit (though on small land areas).
 It is sometimes reported as a weed.

 Description

 Avena strigosa is a tufted grass growing to a height of 0.8–1.6 m.
 Its seeds are smaller than those of the common oat, Avena sativa.

 Uses

 Avena strigosa used to be cultivated as human food in Scotland, but it is now cultivated as a forage for ruminants in South America.
 It is a nutritive grass with a good protein content.